kantarcise/Low-Noise-Amplifier-Design/README.md

   <img src="damn.gif">
 </p>

 The matlab code given is to increase the number of S parameters, with a pretty basic idea.
+And even though it's just interpolating, the results were pretty accurate; as it's checked in simulation.